openvinotoolkit/open_model_zoo/demos/segmentation_demo/README.md

 ## How It Works

 Upon the start-up the demo application reads command line parameters and loads a network.
-The demo runs inference and shows results for each image captured from an input and.
+The demo runs inference and shows results for each image captured from an input.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).